-All string, keyboard, wind, brass, and percussion students accepted for the 2017 Lutheran Summer Music Academy & Festival are invited to audition for the opportunity to perform a concerto solo with the LSM Festival Orchestra during its final concert.
-Accepted students may submit the online application form and audition recording, due on or before May 15, 2017.
+All string, keyboard, wind, brass, and percussion students accepted into LSM 2018 are invited to audition for the opportunity to perform a concerto solo with the LSM Festival Orchestra during its final concert.
+Accepted students may submit the online application form and audition recording, due on or before May 15, 2018.

 Please read the following carefully.
 Incomplete or late concerto applications will not be considered.